-- 7.40 Field Trips - A request to conduct a field trip must be approved by the school dean eighteen (18) days prior to the trip. - 7.41 Whenever a trip removes students from other courses or scheduled activities, faculty in charge will place a notice on SharePoint seven (7) days prior to the trip giving date and time of trip and names of participating students. - 7.42 Field trips will not be scheduled during the last week of classes unless approved in writing by the vice president for academic affairs. - 7.43 Field trips that affect student attendance in any other class shall be taken during non-class periods, on weekends, or during vacation periods whenever possible.
-No field trips should exceed two days of classes.
-Every effort should be made to avoid taking field trips during the first week of each semester, thus permitting each instructor to get his/her course started in an appropriate manner.
-(See Section E, 5.24) - 7.44 Faculty Academic Advisement Guidelines for Exchange/Study Abroad ProgramsThe guidelines listed below are designed to help faculty effectively advise students who wish to study at an institution abroad and receive credit at SUNY Cobleskill for the experience.
-These guidelines have been developed so students' overseas studies will complement their programs of study at SUNY Cobleskill. - 1.
-A student interested in studying abroad should apply to a College-approved program early in the spring semester of the freshman year if the student is in an associate's degree program.
+7.44 Faculty Academic Advisement Guidelines for Exchange/Study Abroad Programs The guidelines listed below are designed to help faculty effectively advise students who wish to study at an institution abroad and receive credit at SUNY Cobleskill for the experience.
+These study at an institution abroad and receive credit at SUNY Cobleskill for the experience.
+These guidelines have been developed so students' overseas studies will complement their programs of study at SUNY Cobleskill.

+- A student interested in studying abroad should apply to a College-approved program early in the spring semester of the first year of enrollment if the student is in an associate's degree program.
 A student in a bachelor's degree program may apply during the sophomore year.
-To be eligible to study abroad, a student should have completed the freshman year at SUNY Cobleskill and must have a minimum GPA or 2.5. - 2.
-Before a student applies for a particular exchange/study abroad program, the student should consult his/her academic advisor to determine the educational appropriateness of the chosen institution overseas.
-An overseas institution will be appropriate for study if courses offered there satisfy the requirements of academic programs and or general education studies at SUNY Cobleskill.
-Students and advisors should be aware that academic calendars might not always coincide. - 3.
-The academic advisor should then refer the student to the Director of International Programs. - 4.
-The Director of International Programs will contact the registrar's office for a preevaluation of courses that the student wishes to enroll in abroad.
+To be eligible to study abroad, a student should have completed the first year of enrollment at SUNY Cobleskill and must have a minimum GPA or 2.5. - 2.
+Before a student applies for a particular exchange/study abroad program, the student should consult their academic advisor to determine the educational appropriateness of the chosen institution overseas.
+An overseas institution will be appropriate for study if courses offered there satisfy the requirements of academic programs and or general education studies at

+SUNY Cobleskill.
+Students and advisors should be aware that academic calendars might not always coincide.

+- 3. The academic advisor should then refer the student to the Director of International Programs. - 4.
+The Director of International Programs will contact the registrar's office for a pre-evaluation of courses that the student wishes to enroll in abroad.
 This will ensure that the course credit earned overseas can be transferred back to SUNY Cobleskill.
 Note that transferability must initially be determined by the appropriate academic department(s).
-The Director of International Programs should check with academic departments when issues of transferability arise.

-- 5. The complement of courses taken at a host institution abroad should ordinarily carry a total value of 12 to 15 credits for a semester-long program, three to 12 credits for a summer program and up to three credits for an intersession program. - Students should be aware that if they do not follow the stated recommendations, the College cannot guarantee that courses taken at an institution abroad will have their credits transferred back to SUNY Cobleskill.
+The Director of International Programs should check with academic departments when issues of transferability arise. - 5.
+The complement of courses taken at a host institution abroad should ordinarily carry a total value of 12 to 15 credits for a semester-long program, three to 12 credits for a summer program and up to three credits for an intersession program. - 6.
+Students should be aware that if they do not follow the stated recommendations, the College cannot guarantee that courses taken at an institution abroad will have their credits transferred back to SUNY Cobleskill.